Updated: 3rd March 2021

 Furlough fraud represents an exploitation of employees, as well as a system set up to help companies through this period of unparalleled business interruption.
 With billions of pounds being paid out through this scheme, HMRC are now gearing up to penalise those who have abused the system.

-Legislation is currently being rushed through and is likely to become law in early July as part of the Finance Bill 2020.
+Legislation became law in July as part of the Finance Bill 2020.
 Penalties for those found guilty are likely to include fines for companies, while directors of companies which have subsequently been liquidated could face personal liability for the falsely claimed furlough costs.
 Imprisonment for convicted fraudsters is also a possibility as exploitation of the CJRS amounts to defrauding the Treasury.

 The key term within the legislation is ‘deliberately’, with contraventions including ‘deliberately making an incorrect claim’ and ‘deliberately not using the money to reimburse wage costs for furloughed employees.’
 This should provide reassurance for companies that have abided by the rules.
 However, as many claims were submitted in a rush shortly after lockdown measures were announced, companies are advised to double-check that the claims they have submitted are correct and to rectify any errors they may contain.

-Employers have been given 30 days from when the legislation comes into force to come clean to HMRC about mistakenly claiming – whether accidentally or deliberately – in exchange for the opportunity to right their wrongs by repaying the money falsely claimed, without being subject to additional penalties.
+Employers were given 30 days from when the legislation comes into force to come clean to HMRC about mistakenly claiming – whether accidentally or deliberately – in exchange for the opportunity to right their wrongs by repaying the money falsely claimed, without being subject to additional penalties.

 It is estimated that up to 34% of employees have been asked by their bosses to work while being furloughed, and HMRC has already received in excess of 3,000 claims – mainly from employees – of abuse of the furlough scheme.